emvollmer/neuroscope/README.md

   * Make sure the `channel_priority` of `conda` is `false` by running `conda config --set channel_priority false`
   * Run `conda env create -f %path_to_the_yml_file%` to create an environment.

 4. To verify that the environment was installed correctly, run `conda env list`.
-You should see a new environment on the list.
+You should see a new environment called `neuroscope_cpu` or `_gpu` on the list.

 ### Setting up PyCharm configuration

 The next steps are provided for PyCharm, but you can use them as a reference for a different IDE.

-1. In `File > Settings > Project:neuroscope > Project Interpreter`, click on the cog on the right.
+1. In `File > Settings > Project:neuroscope > Project Interpreter`, click on `Add interpreter` on the right and select `Add local interpreter...`.
-Select `Add > Conda environment > Existing environment`, and specify `python.exe` from the environment that was created in the previous steps.
+Choose `Conda environment` from the left menu, select `Use existing environment`, and specify `neuroscope_cpu/gpu` from the dropdown menu.
-After selecting the interpreter, you should see many packages identified from the conda environment.
+After selecting the interpreter, you should see all packages identified from the conda environment.
 2. In `Run > Edit Configurations`, in the upper-left corner, click `+` and select `Python`.
 In the opened window, select `Python Interpreter` if it's not autoselected.
 In the `Script path` field, specify a full path to `src/main.py`.